douglas444/aco-2dhp/README.md

 ./results/tables/sequence[1..8]
 ./results/energy_evolution/sequence[1..8]/run[1..20]
 ```
-To generate pdf/png from the latex files, execute the following command, changing `filename` to the path to the latex file you want to convert to pdf/png
+To generate pdf/png from the latex files, execute the following command, changing `filename` to the path to the latex file that you want to convert to pdf/png
 ```
 pdflatex --shell-escape filename
 ```